 MycoUp 360 is another biostimulant.
 It is suitable for both abiotic and biotic stress.
 This solution enables production to be maximized, even in the presence of pathogens.

 The biostimulant TrichoSym Bio increases plant resistance against abiotic stress such as salinity, drought, and flooding.
 It improves plant nutrition by solubilizing macro and micronutrients and increases the ability to develop the root system.

-MBB 10 is a soil regenerator based on rhizospheric microorganisms, designed to tackle both types of stress, biotic and abiotic.
+VitaSoil and MBB 10 are soil regenerators based on rhizospheric microorganisms, designed to tackle both types of stress, biotic and abiotic.
 It unblocks nutrients, fixes nitrogen, and solubilizes phosphorous and other trace elements that allow the plant to optimize its nutrition program in moments of maximum nutritional need.

 Finally, Qlimax, our new soil energizer.
 It is suitable for all crops and soil types, especially for eroded soils or those in risk of degradation.
 It allows the concentration of microbial flora in the soil to be multiplied, enables stimulation of its development, and enhances its beneficial activity in the agronomic practices of soil and crops.

 As you can see, at Symborg we were born with innovation in our DNA and we’re available for farmers across the globe to achieve more profitable harvests in a way that is sustainable and safe for the environment.
 We’re waiting for you.